mimergel/sap-hana-vm/README.md

 		* Analyse the now more detailed debugging information due to option "-vvvv"
 * Failed to set permissions on the temporary files Ansible needs to create when becoming an unprivileged user
 	* On the deployment agent set `allow_world_readable_tmpfiles = True` in `/etc/ansible/ansible.cfg`
+* Backup or SAP Monitoring scripts fails
+	* Perform `az login` on the ubuntu deployment agent

 # FAQ
 * Where is the HCMT result?